A rustic Fresh Plum Cake is a fabulous dessert option for summer picnics and parties. Serve warm with ice cream!

 - Whisk together the flour, baking powder, salt and 1/2 teaspoon of pumpkin pie spice.

 - In the electric mixer, cream 1 cup of sugar with the butter.
 Add the eggs one at a time.
 Slowly add the flour mixture.
 Scrape the bowl and mix again.

-- Spread the batter evenly in the prepared pan.
+Spread the batter evenly in the prepared pan.
 Slice the plums into eighths.
-The easiest way I’ve found to do this, is to run a knife around the plum to half it, then do the same to quarter it.
+The easiest way I’ve found to do this, is to run a knife around the plum to halve it, then do the same to quarter it.
 Split each quarter in half.
 The little sections should pop off the pit with your knife.